 Hear, O Israel: The Lord our God, the Lord is one!
 You shall love the Lord your God with all your heart, with all your soul, and with all your strength.
 And these words which I command you today shall be in your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 Deuteronomy 6:4-8

-- Our hands are used to work and interact with the world and other people.
-The sign of the Word of God being bound to the hand signifies a reminder that we are to allow it to control our interactions with those around us as well as our business dealings.
+• Our hands are used to work and interact with the world and other people.
+The Word of God being bound to our hand is a visual reminder for us to allow it to control our relationships with those around us including our business dealings.

-- The word for “frontlets” in the Hebrew literally means “bangs of long hair hanging over the eyes.”
-The significance of that concerns our worldview; as we look at the world around us through God’s Word; things He wants us to see are seen and others are blocked, the blocked ones most often being those things which oppose His character, will, and ability as well as our responsibility to trust and obey Him.
+• The word for “frontlets” in the Hebrew literally means “bangs of long hair hanging over the eyes.”
+Its significance concerns our worldview; as we look at the world around us through God’s Word; things He wants us to see are seen and others are blocked, the blocked ones most often being those things which oppose His character, will, and ability as well as our responsibility to trust and obey Him.
 The seen things result in us seeing the world as through His eyes, rather than ours.

 When applied to the mark of the beast, it appears to be a companion metaphor demonstrating the godless Greco-Roman culture of that day was allowing satanic influences to control their behaviors and worldview.
 That correlation would not have been lost on the original hearers.